LimaniBhavik/Awesome-Neomorphism/README.md

-# Awesome-Neumorphic
+# Awesome-Neomorphism
-An awesome list that curates the best Neumorphic libraries, tools, design inspiration, tutorials, articles and more.
+An awesome list that curates the best Neomorphism Concept & Neumorphic libraries, tools, design inspiration, tutorials, articles and more.